 A busy doctor’s office can mean it’s often easier to take shortcuts when it comes to getting rid of waste.
 Some facilities have more red bags readily available than regular trashcans.
-This reality can encourage members of your staff to put generic waste in red bags instead of separating it into appropriate categories.
+This reality can encourage members of your staff to put generic waste in red bags instead of separating them into appropriate categories.

 In addition, certain individuals may deliberately place all garbage in red bags just to be safe.
 Again, this tendency is wasteful, even though it may provide peace of mind.
 But the liberal use of red bags is a common mistake and can be corrected with some clarifications.

 The bottom line is that you need to educate your employees about what belongs in red bags and what should be put in generic trash bins.
-Once you get your staff into the habit of segregating the medical waste your office generates, you will see a substantial savings.
+Once you get your staff into the habit of segregating the medical waste your office generates, you will see substantial savings.

 Items Classified as Medical Waste

 A logical way to train your staff on true medical waste is to provide a list of items that should be put in red bags.
 Basically, medical waste is defined as anything that contains large amounts of blood or Other Potentially Infectious Materials (OPIM).
 These items include:

 - Semen and vaginal fluids

 - Cerebrospinal fluid, synovial fluid, pericardial fluid and pleural fluid, peritoneal and amniotic fluid

 - Unfixed human or animal tissue or organs

 In addition, materials that have certain common characteristics are viewed as medical waste.
 These items include: